- Bath Financing

-Any storage cabinet under a sink can be considered a vanity.
+Any storage cabinet under a sink can be considered a bath vanity.
 The main distinguishing characteristic of a vanity is that it contains a sink and several storage compartments.
-It usually hides the plumbing and offers countertop area for toiletries or cosmetics.
+It usually hides the plumbing and offers a countertop area for toiletries or cosmetics.
 Most bathrooms today have an assortment of cabinets.
-This allows you to get the exact look, convenience and storage configuration that fits your lifestyle.
+This allows you to get the exact look, convenience, and storage configuration that fits your lifestyle.

 Furniture-Style Bathroom Cabinetry

 Today’s bathrooms are trending towards cabinetry that looks like pieces of fine furniture.
-Unique hardware, furniture-style legs and carved designs finished with deep and rich stains and glazes all add to the effect.
-The space inside is customized for bathroom storage and useful.
-If you are looking for an elegant and decorative bathroom, furniture-style cabinetry is a must see.
+Unique hardware, furniture-style legs, and carved designs finished with deep and rich stains and glazes all add to the effect.
+The space inside is customized for bathroom storage and is useful.
+If you are looking for an elegant and decorative bathroom, furniture-style cabinetry is a must-see.

 If you’re tired of always forgetting the towel when you get out of the shower, a separate linen cabinet is a great addition to your new bathroom.
 Linen cabinets are usually placed in an unused portion of the room and are perfect for storing towels and washcloths.
 The additional space frees up your vanity for other toiletries.